fliverdev/rider/ENCRYPTION.md

 ### Google Services for Firebase

 The `google-services.json` and `GoogleService-Info.plist` can be downloaded from your Firebase project for Android and iOS respectively.
-Replace the new files with the older, encrypted ones.
+Replace the old encrypted files with the newly downloaded ones.